 Whilst every effort is made to ensure the accuracy of the programme specification, the information is liable to change to take advantage of exciting new approaches to teaching and learning as well as developments in industry.
 If you have been unable to locate the programme specification for the course you are interested in, it will be available as soon as the latest version is ready.
 Alternatively please contact us for assistance.

-At BU, we recognise that placements are extremely valuable and can give you a head start when it comes to your future career; therefore we now offer every new student the opportunity to undertake an industrial placement as part of their course.
+At BU, we recognise that placements are extremely valuable and can give you a head start when it comes to your future career.
 We will provide a great deal of help and support to ensure you achieve a rewarding and satisfying placement.

 This course offers a placement year, which is a vital part in developing well-rounded and industry-ready graduates.
 What’s more, you can also choose to undertake your placement abroad, giving you the opportunity to develop yourself personally, academically, and professionally and gain skills to help you stand out in the job market.